 2021 Book Coaching

-The vaccine(s) are here!
+More and more of us are vaccinated.
 But the pandemic continues.
 I’m convinced that a creative endeavor like writing can help you make the most of this “collective” gap year we continue to live through.
 I encourage you to start writing that book on your bucket list.
 As incentive, I am offering a special rate for a first-time book coaching session.